Florida Blue Medicare Advantage Review

 As with all Medicare Advantage Plans, the pricing and availability of a Florida Blue Medicare Plan differ based on location.

 Florida Blue offers several types of Medicare Advantage Plans to Medicare beneficiaries.
-While some counties offer up to 10 plans, others offer only one option.
+While some counties offer up to 10 plans, others provide only one option.

 BCBS offers a private fee-for-service Medicare Advantage Plan in some states.
 However, Florida Blue does not provide fee-for-service plans.

-Regardless of which plan type you choose, you must stay enrolled in Medicare Parts A and B and pay your monthly Part B premium.
+Regardless of your plan type, you must stay enrolled in Medicare Parts A and B and pay your monthly Part B premium.

 Pricing for Florida Medicare Advantage Plans varies between insurance companies and between counties.
-On average, Florida Medicare beneficiaries will pay $35 a month for Florida Blue Medicare Advantage.
+On average, Florida Medicare beneficiaries will pay $35 monthly for Florida Blue Medicare Advantage.
 Here are a few examples of how pricing differs geographically:

 - Holmes County: $52 monthly premium (1 PPO)